rehmetjan/rehmetjan.github.io/_posts/2020-05-19-spring-hateoas.markdown

 title: Spring HATEOAS
 date: 2020-05-19 09:45:00 Z
 ---
+description: Spring HATEOAS provides some APIs to ease creating REST representations that follow the HATEOAS principle when working with Spring and especially Spring MVC.
+The core problem it tries to address is link creation and representation assembly.

 Spring HATEOAS provides some APIs to ease creating REST representations that follow the HATEOAS principle when working with Spring and especially Spring MVC.
 The core problem it tries to address is link creation and representation assembly.